dib-lab/2021-paper-ibd/manuscript.md

 We performed differential abundance testing using the `bbdml()` function using a likelihood ratio test with `formula = ~ study_accession + diagnosis` and `formula_null = ~study_accession`.
 We estimated the number of k-mers in the quality controlled metagenome reads using ntcard and used this as the denominator.
 We performed Bonferroni p value correction and used a significance cut off of 0.05.

+## Searching for isolates that contained differentially abundant genomic sequences

 ## Metapangenome analysis